Federico Cafiero: The World War II years: 1941–1943

-He was appointed instructor of the course of "Elementi di matematica" by the Faculty of Statistical Sciences of the University of Rome, for the 1940–1941 academic year: however, he was able to hold the course only for few months, since he was called to arms in January 1941 and stationed from May 1942 to September 1943 on the Northern African coasts as an officer of the San Marco Battalion.
+He was appointed instructor of the course of "Elementi di matematica" by the Faculty of Statistical Sciences of the University of Rome, for the 1940–1941 academic year: however, he was able to hold the course only for a few months, since he was called to arms in January 1941 and stationed from May 1942 to September 1943 on the Northern African coasts as an officer of the San Marco Battalion.
 It was there that, after having successfully completed a dangerous sabotage operation, the Armistice between Italy and Allied armed forces surprised him and the other members of his unit, leaving them without any support.
-Nonetheless, in desperate conditions, he was able to lead his men to the Italian coasts with a rubber dinghy, and was awarded of a Silver Medal of Military Valor for this act.
+Nonetheless, in desperate conditions, he was able to lead his men to the Italian coasts with a rubber dinghy, and was awarded a Silver Medal of Military Valor for this act.